Nichimo Group's Sustainability

 • STEP 03

-Based on the results, a draft of the materiality was prepared by the secretariat, discussed and approved by this Committee, and formally identified as the materiality.
+Based on the results, a draft of the materiality was prepared by the secretariat, discussed and approved by the Sustainability Promotion Committee, and formally identified as the materiality.

 Materiality map